how to hire remote employees

 To conduct a video interview, you'll need to:

 • Install video meeting software, such as Zoom or VidCruiter.
+Also, make sure you have the right video conference equipment set up and ready to go.

 • Provide the applicant with thorough instructions, including the video meeting software they need and how to install it.